hishamseo010/alassly.com/README.md

 Last Updated: [12/18/2023]

-Welcome to https://alassly.com/ ("we," "our," or "us").
+Welcome to [[متجر الأصلي](https://alassly.com/)] ("we," "our," or "us").
 This Privacy Policy outlines the types of personal information we collect, how we use and protect that information, and your choices regarding your personal information.

 1. Information We Collect